Skip to Content

 Project details

-Phase 1 of the project in collaboration with project partners from Royal Botanic Gardens Kew will explore below-ground aspects such as soil and soil flora and fauna characteristics, including plant-fungal interactions and how they recover from the effects from nitrogen pollution.
+Phase 1 of the project, in collaboration with project partners from Royal Botanic Gardens Kew, the Natural History Museum (NHM) and Imperial College London will explore below-ground aspects such as soil and soil flora and fauna characteristics, including plant-fungal interactions and how they recover from the effects from nitrogen pollution.

-Interactions with climate change, carbon-cycling and ability for ecosystems to mitigate climate change effects could also be investigated.
+Future work on the project may be done to investigate interactions with climate change, carbon-cycling and ability for ecosystems to mitigate climate change effects..
 Development of the recovery indicators will rely upon use of long-term data and locations with baselines for a range of air pollution pressures and effects.
-The project will utilise a combination of:
+The project may continue utilise (subject to funding) a combination of:

 • manipulation experiments from long-term monitoring in the UK and abroad; alongside